Sexual and mental health

 As eating disorders are serious illnesses, most sufferers need professional help to fully recover.
 Effective treatment is available and, for most people, the first step is to contact a GP who can assess your physical condition and refer you to the relevant help.

 Additional advice and information for both those suffering from an eating disorder and their friends and family is available from the following:

 National Centre for Eating Disorders

 Provides Information and Help on all aspects of eating disorders.

 Abuse and Violence

 If you should be the victim of abuse or violence and need immediate assistance, dial 999.
-If you wish to report a matter that is less urgent, contact the police at 0845 850 5505.
+If you wish to report a matter that is less urgent, telephone the police on 101.

-Other services available to victims of abuse or violence that offer support and advice are:
+Other services offering support and advice to victims of abuse or violence include: